go-i2p/go-sam-go/datagram/DOC.md

 func (w *DatagramWriter) SendDatagram(data []byte, dest i2pkeys.I2PAddr) error
 ```
 SendDatagram sends a datagram to the specified I2P destination address.
 This
-method handles the complete datagram transmission process including data
+method uses the preferred SAMv3 approach: sending via UDP socket to port 7655
-encoding, SAM protocol communication, and response validation.
-It blocks until
+rather than using the DATAGRAM SEND command on the SAM bridge socket.
+It blocks
-the datagram is sent or an error occurs, respecting the configured timeout
+until the datagram is sent or an error occurs, respecting the configured
-duration.
+timeout.
 Example usage: err := writer.SendDatagram([]byte("hello world"),
 destinationAddr)

 #### func (*DatagramWriter) SetTimeout